 This course uses limits, derivatives, and integrals to analyze various functions, graphs, and real-life scenarios.
 A TI-84 is required.
-An additional fee will be charged for taking the AP exam.
+An additional fee will be charged on behalf of the university issuing the credit.

-Prerequisite: Pre-Calculus, 3.5 GPA or above,
+Prerequisite: Pre-Calculus, 3.5 GPA or above, permission from the instructor